pingcap/tidb-insight/README.md

  - Record `perf` data of the whole system, TiDB modules, or specific process. (disabled by default)
  - Check the file size of TiDB modules' data directories. (enabled by default)
  - Collect and save log files of TiDB modules or system. (disabled by default)
- - Collect ans save various configuration files of system. (disabled by default)
+ - Collect and save various configuration files of system. (disabled by default)
  - Query PD API to collect runtime information of the TiDB cluster. (enabled by default)

 ### Usage